tolosaadam/TecnicoVisma/README.md

 _Added a metric tracking system, using the "mix panel" library exporting and importing data from their website._

+_Injection of environment variables from docker compose to angular for sensitive data._

 ## Built with 🛠️